Former Army Medic Uses CPR Technique To Save A Kitten

 There is nothing more rewarding than saving a life.
 Just ask Dustin Weeks.

-His sister Miranda Comins, his father, and he were touring the Arrowhead Stadium in Kansas City, Missouri, when they noticed something unusual.
-The stadium, which is home to the Kansas City Chiefs, was a staging area for quite a drama, but it wasn’t a sports drama this time.
+His sister, Miranda Comins, his father, and he were touring Arrowhead Stadium in Kansas City, Missouri, when they noticed something unusual.
+The stadium, home to the Kansas City Chiefs, was the setting for quite a drama, but it wasn’t a sports drama this time.

-“Our tour was almost finished,” Miranda Comins told the reporters.
-“We went up to the penthouse suites, we were kind of looking over the whole stadium, as a whole, it was very cool, and all of the sudden my dad noticed two little kittens playing down on the field.”
+“Our tour was almost finished,” Miranda Comins told reporters.
+“We went up to the penthouse suites, and we were kind of looking over the whole stadium.
+It was very cool, and all of a sudden, my dad noticed two little kittens playing down on the field.”

 One of the kittens found herself wrapped in the field goal net.
 When they realized what was happening, the whole family and the tour guide ran to the field to rescue the struggling kitten.

 The tiny kitten was definitely in trouble.
 Her neck was tangled in the net.
-“I was holding her and my dad and sister were trying to get the head free,” said Miranda’s brother, Dustin Weeks.
+“I was holding her, and my dad and sister were trying to free her head,” said Miranda’s brother, Dustin Weeks.

 “She kind of passed out for a couple of minutes.
-She stopped breathing for a minute, couldn’t feel her heart anymore.
-Her arms were going limp.”
+She stopped breathing for a minute and couldn’t feel her heart anymore.
+Her limbs were going limp.”

 The cat's life was in danger, and something had to be done.